plstcharles/thelper/docs/src/user-guide.rst

 a standard model architecture already included in PyTorch or in the framework itself, then you might be able to train and export a solution without writing a single line of code.
 It is however typical to work with a custom model, a custom trainer, or even a custom task/objective.
-This is also supported by the framework, as most classes can be either imported as-is, or they can replace the internal classes of the framework by inheriting their parent interface.
+This is also supported by the framework, as most classes can be either imported as-is, or they can derive from and replace the internal classes of the framework.

-In the sections below, we first introduce the framework's `Command-Line Interface (CLI)
-<#command-line-interface>`_ used to launch jobs, the `session configuration files <#configuration-files>`_
-used to define the settings of these jobs, and the `session directories <#session-directories>`_ that contain job outputs.
-Then, we provide `some use case examples <#use-case-examples>`_ on how to use different functionalities of the framework.
+In the sections below, we introduce the framework's `Command-Line Interface (CLI) <#command-line-interface>`_ used to launch jobs, the `session configuration files <#configuration-files>`_ used to define the settings of these jobs, and the `session directories <#session-directories>`_ that contain job outputs.
+Use cases that show how to use different functionalities of the framework are available in :ref:`[a different section] <use-cases>`.

 -----